 Rights grounded in civil service laws under Title 5, U.S. Code include those restrictions plus prohibitions against discrimination on the basis of marital status, political affiliation, sexual orientation, labor organization affiliation or non-affiliation, status as a parent, or any other non-merit-based factor, as well as retaliation for exercising rights under the pertinent laws.

 Gender Identity, Age Covered Under Employment Discrimination Rules

-In a pair of 2020 decisions, Altitude Express Inc. v.
-Zarda and Bostock v.
-Clayton County, Georgia, the U.S. Supreme Court held that claims of discrimination based on sexual orientation or gender identity may be brought as claims of sex discrimination under Title VII of the Civil Rights Act.
-Those rulings effectively overturned a 2017 Justice Department opinion to the contrary.
+In Bostock v.
+Clayton County, Georgia (140 S. Ct.
+1731, 2020) the U.S. Supreme Court held that claims of discrimination based on sexual orientation or gender identity may be brought as claims of sex discrimination under Title VII of the Civil Rights Act, effectively overturning a 2017 Justice Department opinion to the contrary.

 The Age Discrimination in Employment Act protects federal employees against workplace reprisals for filing age discrimination complaints.
 However, federal employees alleging age discrimination or reprisal for asserting age discrimination are not eligible to receive compensatory damages for pain and suffering and cannot receive attorney fees in the administrative process.